 \begin{remark} Monogenic congruences are thus idempotent for the acyclic product.
 The existence of idempotent ideals in commutative algebra that are not generated by idempotent elements suggest to us that there should be idempotent congruences that are not monogenic, but we do not have a counter-example. \end{remark}

 \begin{remark} \Cref{thm:gtop} suggests to compare monogenic congruences to idempotent ideals in commutative algebra.
-The simplest examples of such ideals generated by idempotent elements (corresponding geometrically to the inclusion of some connected components).
+The simplest examples of such ideals are those generated by idempotent elements (corresponding geometrically to the inclusion of some connected components).
 Their logos analogues seem to be the congruences generated by subterminal objects $U\to 1$ (\cref{exmp:mono-congruence2}) since such maps are idempotent for the pushout product.
 There are more sophisticated examples of idempotent ideals though, typically the maximal ideals in rings of continuous functions with real values on a manifold. \end{remark}

-The following diagram~\eqref{monoidal-morphisms} recalls the various adjoints functors between acyclic classes, congruences, and monogenic congruences (aka Grothendieck topologies).
+The following diagram~\eqref{monoidal-morphisms} recalls the various adjoint functors between acyclic classes, congruences, and monogenic congruences (aka Grothendieck topologies).
 The convention is the following.
 The left adjoints are put above their right adjoint.
 The top, middle and bottom triangles all commute.
-The functors indicated in strong lines are the monoidal ones (the others can be proven not to be).
-The top ${\sf can.}$ functor is monoidal by \cref{thm:cprod}, the ones on the right side by \cref{thm:gtop}.
+The functors indicated in solid lines are the monoidal ones (the others can be proven not to be).
+The top ${\sf can.}$ functor is monoidal by \cref{thm:cprod}, the one on the right side is by \cref{thm:gtop}.
 The monoidal structures for the functors on the left side are the content of \cref{topcongquantale}.

 \begin{corollary} Then the inclusion $\MCong\cE\to\Cong\cE$ and its right adjoint $(-)\mono$ are morphisms of $\otimes$\=/frames. \end{corollary} \begin{proof} The morphism $\MCong\cE\to \Cong\cE$ is a morphism of $\otimes$\=/frames, since the following triangle commutes